Seanna's Kitchen

 Old fashioned ham and bean soup just beginning to simmer in a pot.

-STEP 2: Add to Pot.
+STEP 2: Add Ingredients to the Pot.
 In a large soup pot, combine soaked beans, 5 cups of water, ham bone (or hocks), onion, celery, and carrots.

 Ham and Bean soup simmering in a pot.

 STEP 3: Simmer Low and Slow.
-Bring to a gentle boil, then reduce heat and simmer uncovered for 2-2.5 hours, stirring occasionally, until it "looks good" (Mom's words).
+Bring the soup to a gentle boil, then reduce the heat and simmer uncovered for 2 to 2½ hours, stirring occasionally.

 Chopped ham on a white cutting board with a Japanese chefs knife.

-STEP 4: Final Touches.
-Remove the bone/hocks, shred or cut up any meat, and return it to the pot.
+STEP 4: Finish the Soup.
+Remove the ham bone or ham hocks.
+Shred or chop any meat and return it to the pot.

 Leftover ham and bean soup served in a stoneware bowl with a silver spoon.